ChrisWen980/CMPUT291Assignment3/README.txt

 ccids: aamin1, chris2
 ____________________________________________________________________
 collaboration statement: Ahmad Amin: I did not copy code from anywhere or use any unauthorized resources.
 Chris Wen: I did not copy code from anywhere or use any unauthorized resources.
+We looked at the a2v3 for inspiration on sql statements as we were allowed to do so.
 ____________________________________________________________________
 included files: